FreeClimbAPI/freeclimb-cli/docs/conferences.md

   -r, --record=true|false                    Setting to true records the entire Conference.

   -s, --statusCallbackUrl=statusCallbackUrl  This URL is invoked when the status of the Conference changes.
-For more
-                                             information, see statusCallbackUrl (below).

   -w, --waitUrl=waitUrl                      If specified, a URL for the audio file that provides custom hold music for
                                              the Conference when it is in the populated state.
 Otherwise, FreeClimb uses